What is it? What can be done

-Balance is effected due to the motor nerves being damaged.
+Balance is affected due to the motor nerves being damaged.
 The spine may curve, scoliosis.
-There may be some hearing or sight loss depending on the nerves effected.
+There may be some hearing or sight loss depending on the nerves affected.

 Symptoms may vary.
 Some people will have mild symptoms that do not interfere with their ability to live normal lives.
 Very often though, numbness and weakness will have far-reaching effects.

 CMT does not affect life expectancy.
 As with any nerve damage, there can be progressive muscle weakness and other neuropathy symptoms.

 - The patient’s hands and arms become more affected.

 - Problems with manual dexterity, such as doing up buttons, or opening jars and bottle tops.

 - Muscle and joint pain resulting from problems with walking and posture which place a strain on the body.

 - Neuropathic pain cause by damaged nerves (less common).

 - General walking and mobility problems, especially with older patients.

 - The axon – the inside of the nerve.
 Like the metal part of an electric cable.
 The electrical information between the brain and the limbs passes through the axon, in the same way electricity passes through the metal part of a cable (wire).